-- Male to female jumper wires
+- Male-to-female jumper wires

-What is DHT11 sensor?
+What is a DHT11 sensor?

 There are many types of temperature sensors available.
-What should we look for in a temperature sensor for our Raspberry Pi project when there are so many options?
-It all depends on what we're measuring, how precise we need it to be, and where we're taking the readings.
-The Negative Temperature Coefficient (NTC) thermistor, thermocouple, semiconductor sensors, and the Resistance Temperature Detector are the most commonly used temperature sensors.
+Factors involved in selecting a correct sensor are: what we're measuring, how precise we need it to be, and where we're taking the readings.
+The Negative Temperature Coefficient (NTC) thermistor, thermocouple, semiconductor sensors, and Resistance Temperature Detector(RTD) are the most commonly used temperature sensors.

 Grove – AHT20